-Archaeologists believe Māori settled in Palliser Bay in the late 1300s, living on small birds, fish, seals and kūmara (sweet potato).
-There is evidence of about 300 people in six separate communities on the eastern side of the bay.
-Yet by the 1600s these settlements had gone.
+Archaeologists believe Māori settled in Palliser Bay in the late 1300s.
+They lived on small birds, fish, seals and kūmara (sweet potato).
+There is evidence that about 300 people lived in six separate communities on the eastern side of the bay.
+By the 1600s these settlements had gone.
 A rising population and falling food supplies – caused by over-hunting, a cooling climate, and lower soil fertility – may have led to the exodus.
-Some communities may have resettled along the fertile Ruamāhanga valley.
+Some communities may have resettled in the fertile Ruamāhanga valley.

-A tradition tells how the early Polynesian explorers Kupe and Ngake camped by the Mangatoetoe Stream.
+A tradition tells that the early Polynesian explorers Kupe and Ngake camped by the Mangatoetoe Stream.
 The two argued over who could make a sail first.
 Kupe finished his by midnight; Ngake took until dawn.
 Ngā-Rā-o-Kupe (Kupe's Sails) can be seen in the form of a triangular rock face above the stream.
-It is a large sandstone slab, originally deposited on the sea floor about 15 million years ago, and is 2 kilometres east of Ngāwī.
+This large sandstone slab, originally deposited on the sea floor about 15 million years ago, is 2 kilometres east of Ngāwī.

 Ngāti Ira left Tolaga Bay when their leader Te Whakaumu decided to join Wairarapa relatives.
 Te Whakaumu married Hineiputerangi, the daughter of the Rangitāne leader Te Whakamana, and settled in Palliser Bay.
 Their descendants later moved to Te Whanganui-a-Tara (Wellington).

 Ngāti Kahungunu arrived after their leader Rakaiwerohia died in battle.
-Fearing further losses, his son Te Rangitāwhanga led the tribe from Heretaunga to family living at Lake Ōnoke.
+Fearing further losses, his son Te Rangitāwhanga led the tribe from Heretaunga to join relatives living at Lake Ōnoke.
 Wanting to settle, they offered the Rangitāne leader Te Rerewa some patu and mere (clubs) and garments in exchange for land.
 He replied, ‘I will not part with my home for your cloaks, but I should do so for the bowl [canoes] of your ancestors.’
 1 A swap took place, and Te Rerewa moved to the South Island with some of his people.
-This roughly coincides with the migration from Palliser Bay in the 1600s.
+These events roughly coincided with the depopulation of Palliser Bay in the 1600s.

 Meanwhile, Rangitāne remained around present-day Pahīatua and Woodville, moving into the forest during enemy raids.

 In the 1830s the Ngāti Kahungunu leader Nuku-pewapewa attacked the Te Āti Awa people at Tauwharerata (near Featherston).
 Their leader Te Wharepōuri escaped, but his daughter Te Kahape was captured.
-For her return Nuku-pewapewa insisted that all Ngāti Kahungunu’s lands be restored.
+In exchange for her return, Nuku-pewapewa insisted that all Ngāti Kahungunu’s lands be restored.
 Te Wharepōuri and his allies agreed.

 By this time Europeans had begun exploring Wairarapa with a view to settling there.

-The British explorer James Cook sailed along Wairarapa’s coast in February 1770, naming the southern coast after his friend and patron Sir Hugh Palliser.
-The first European to enter the Wairarapa was William Deans, who walked the coast from Wellington to Palliser Bay with a Māori guide in 1840.
+The British explorer James Cook sailed along Wairarapa’s coast in February 1770, naming the large bay on the south coast after his friend and patron Sir Hugh Palliser.
+The first European to enter Wairarapa was William Deans, who walked along the coast from Wellington to Palliser Bay with a Māori guide in 1840.
 He thought the land was ideal for pastoralism, and considered squatting there until drawn to greener pastures in Canterbury.

 The first flock of sheep was driven around the coast from Wellington to Palliser Bay by Charles Bidwill in 1844.
-When he reached the sea-hugging Mukamuka rocks, each sheep had to be carried through the surf to the other side.
-Bidwill’s flock made it through, but many later sheep drowned until the 1855 earthquake raised the land and created a beach.
+At the Mukamuka rocks, every sheep had to be carried through the surf to the other side.
+Many sheep in later drives drowned, until the 1855 earthquake raised the land and created a beach.

 In 1844 five Wellington entrepreneurs arranged pastoral leases with Wairarapa sub-tribes at £12 per year.
 Others soon followed.
 The runholders’ relations with their landlords were cordial.
 Māori sought Pākehā neighbours because it gave them mana (status), trading opportunities and protection from enemies.
 Pākehā depended on Māori for food, labour and transport.

-Some Māori did well out of land sales, as reported in the Dominion newspaper in 1927:
+Some Māori did well out of land sales, as the Dominion newspaper reported in 1927:

 [Mr L. Nix of Masterton] recalls an early incident … at the time the Taratahi block was sold by the Maoris, and for which Wi Kingi [Tu-tepakihi-rangi], the chief of the tribe, was paid in banknotes.
 After the transaction, he and a number of other Maoris came to Mr. Nix’s home to have dinner.
 Mr. Nix’s mother was laying the tablecloth.
 “I show you the table-cloth,” and producing his notes, laid them on the table so that not an inch was left uncovered.
 He was very proud of it.
 And off this kingly covering the company dined.
 2

-Joseph Masters formed the Small Farms Association in 1853, out of concern that large runholders were stopping working people from accessing Wairarapa farmland.
-Masters lobbied to set up a 100-acre town on the Wairarapa plain where citizens would own a one-acre town section and a 40-acre dairy farm.
+Concerned that large runholders were stopping working people from accessing Wairarapa farmland, Joseph Masters formed the Small Farms Association in 1853.
+Masters lobbied for a 100-acre town on the Wairarapa plain whose citizens would own a one-acre town section and a 40-acre dairy farm.
 By the end of the year the government had approved two settlements.
 The association would buy and sell the town sections; farms would be bought directly from the Crown.

 The first town, Greytown, was sited on the recently purchased Tauherenīkau Block.
 After negotiations with Ngāti Hamua leader Te Retimana Te Korou, land beside the Waipoua River was bought for the second town, Masterton.
-The first settlers arrived in Greytown and Masterton in 1854.
-The association was dissolved in the early 1870s, and surplus town sections were put into land trusts to benefit each community.
+The first settlers arrived in both towns in 1854.
+When the association was dissolved in the early 1870s, the unsold town sections were put into land trusts to benefit each community.

 In 1871 the government recruited Scandinavian and other settlers to build roads and railways in the heavily forested northern Wairarapa (Forty Mile Bush).
-In exchange for work the immigrants would be given 40 acres of farmland.
+In exchange for work, each male immigrant would be given 40 acres of farmland.

 Land was bought from the Rangitāne tribe and the first settlers arrived at Kopuaranga in April 1872.
 Farms were allocated around the new towns of Mauriceville and Mellemskov (Eketāhuna).
-Much of this was swampy and densely forested, and it took much back-breaking work to clear the bush and sow pasture.
+Much of this land was swampy and densely forested, and clearing the bush and sowing pasture was back-breaking work.
 Most farmers then ran dairy cattle.

 Wairarapa's economy is dominated by pastoral farming.
 The industry is dominated by sheep and beef cattle, and dairying.
 In 2012 the region, including all of the Tararua district, had 10% of New Zealand’s sheep (3.1 million) and 3.6% of its dairy cattle (232,400).
-There are also deer, goat and pig farming sectors.
+Deer, goats and pigs are also farmed.